Economics Associate in Arts Degree for Transfer

 Linear Algebra3

-Outcome 1: Utilize the supply/demand model and the aggregate-demand/aggregate-supply model to simultaneously analyze microeconomic issues and evaluate the macroeconomic implications.
+Outcome 1: Use the supply/demand model to analyze and evaluate individual market outcomes.